Buzz!: The Mega Quiz: Time Builder

 In this round the player has 10 seconds to answer a question.
 If the player answers correctly, the remaining time will go towards use in the Hotseat.
-If the player answers incorrectly, he or she will receive no time at all.
+If the player answers incorrectly, they will receive no time at all.

 Hotseat

 Using the time earned in Time Builder, the player must answer questions.
 If answered correctly, the player will climb a point ladder.

 Banking Points

-Similar to The Weakest Link, In the Hotseat when the player climbs the ladder he can either press the buzzer to bank the points, or continue, giving the player more than double the previous number on the ladder.
-If the player however gets a wrong answer with points on the ladder, he/she will lose those points.
+Similar to The Weakest Link, In the Hotseat when the player climbs the ladder they can either press the buzzer to bank the points, or continue, giving the player more than double the previous number on the ladder.
+If the player however gets a wrong answer with points on the ladder, they will lose those points.

 Reception

 Rob Fahey in Eurogamer praised the quality and difficulty level of the questions, and the game rounds, except for the mystery rounds which he felt were random with their awarding of points and weren't much fun.
 Other than that he said that the balancing of the rounds and questions was arguably close to perfection and scored it as 9/10.
 Aaron Thomas from GameSpot liked that way the game isn't just a race to see who can regurgitate a memorised answer quickly, but actually forces you to use knowledge in different ways and scored the game as 7.5/10.